nfrechette/nfrechette.github.io/_posts/2018-05-08-anim_compression_additive_bind.md

 ![CMU Results](/public/acl/acl_cmu_bind_additive_results.png)

-CMU has no scale and it is thus no surprise that the additive 0 and 1 formats perform the same.
+CMU has no scale and it is thus no surprise that the two additive formats perform the same.
 The memory footprint and the max error remain overall largely identical but as expected the compression time degrades.
-No gain is observed from this technique which further reinforces the claim that this data set is not entirely representative of hand authored animation clips used in most games.
+No gain is observed from this technique which further highlights how this data set differs from hand authored animations.

 ![Paragon Results](/public/acl/acl_paragon_bind_additive_results.png)